Follow @scope_views

 The currency converter is on the bottom right.

-To work out what you’ll pay, add shipping (Y10,000 for a small OTA, for example).
-Then add 20% VAT and 4% duties.
+To work out the final sum you’ll pay, add shipping (Y8,000 for a small box of parts or eyepieces, Y30,000 for a medium OTA).
+Then add 20% VAT and 4% duties (yes, UK customs charges you VAT and duties on shipping too).

 Ordering